TrudAX/denistrunin-blog/src/draft/performanceD365-tierperf/index.md

 Pricing for a typical Tier1 is ~700$/month and billed hourly, Tier2 is 2000$/month and Tier5 ~8000$/month and billed monthly

-### Tier1 or Tier2+ for long data load processes
+### Tier1 or Tier2+ for large data load processes

-If we check the performance in most cases Tier1 will be faster than a Tier2, here are some tests for data load
+If we check the performance, in most cases Tier1 will be faster than a Tier2, here are some tests for data load

 Another point to consider is a stability.
 Tier2 is a shared enviroment, you can even execute the following command and see who are your neiborths